All Episodes

 My life hasn't changed.

-I was working in nineteen ninety-two when she was uh first lady.
+I was working in 1992 when she was first lady.

-My life hasn't changed because of anything that Hillary Clinton has done as a woman, i and in and especially someone that's had so many different careers.
+My life hasn't changed because of anything that Hillary Clinton has done as a woman, and especially someone that's had so many different careers.

-I I didn't first of all, every president uh in American history and every man who's ever run for president has implicitly run on the fact that he's a man.
+I didn't, first of all, every president in American history and every man who's ever run for president has implicitly run on the fact that he's a man.

 There are men cards littered throughout American politics and American history.